SherwoodSource/Einstein-AI/README.md

 ```

 Type your questions at the prompt.
 To end the session and close the bot, type `exit`, `quit`, `bye`, or `stop`.

+## Running the Bot (GUI Mode - Windows)

+On Windows, you can launch the bot with a clean graphical interface and no background terminal:
+- Double-click **`EinsteinAI.bat`**
+- Or run `powershell -File EinsteinAI.ps1`

 ## Project Structure